What is intermittent explosive disorder (IED)?

 Intermittent explosive disorder (IED) is a mental health disorder in which kids have short periods of intense, unexpected anger and violent behavior.
 These feelings seem to come out of nowhere.
 They feel they have no control over their anger.
 IED usually shows up in late childhood or the early teen years.

-Kids with IED often have less serious tantrums, outbursts or fights.
-Sometimes, they also have more serious rages where they physically harm people, animals or things.
+Kids with IED often have tantrums, outbursts or fights.
+Less frequently, they also have more serious rages where they physically harm people, animals or things.
 IED causes problems with kids’ family lives, school performance and friendships.

 What are the symptoms of intermittent explosive disorder?

 Signs that a child or teenager might have IED include:

 - Frequent outbursts such as tantrums, fights or arguments

 - Feeling unable to control their sudden bursts of anger

 - Sometimes having bigger, more severe bursts of anger and even violence.
 During these episodes, kids harm people, animals or objects

 - Aggressive outbursts in frustrating situations